usnistgov/ARIAC/docs/tutorials/tutorial_1.rst

     .. highlights::

         *This should start gazebo.
 Once the environment is loaded and the competition state is ready, the interface node running in terminal 1 will start the competition.
-This will activate all sensors, enable the robot controllers, and start the conveyor belt.
-Orders will also be announced.*
+This will activate all sensors, enable the robot controllers, start the conveyor belt, and start order announcements.*